maydayv7/dotfiles/README.md

 ***Caution:*** This repository may contain proprietary [fonts](./files/fonts) and [wallpapers](./files/wallpapers) which do not come under the above-mentioned license

 #### Branches
 There are two branches, [`stable`](../../tree/stable) and [`develop`](../../tree/develop).
 The `stable` branch can be used at any time, and consists of configuration that builds without failure, but the `develop` branch is a bleeding-edge testbed, and is not recommended to be used.
-Releases are always made from the `stable` branch after it has been extensively tested
+Releases are always made from the `stable` branch after extensive testing

 See the [docs](./docs/README.md) for additional information